larryl777/LarryBot/README.md

 Personal Utility Discord Bot made with JavaScript and Node.js

-Implemented a relation database using SQLite and Sequelize to manage user profile and data
+Implemented a relation database using SQLite and Sequelize where users can personalize thier profile

 This repo will be periodically updated as changes are made